Benzlxs/stereo_matching_slanted_support/README.md

 ), which I pulished when I did research on stereo matching during master study.

 ## Brief introduction of algorithm
-The cost computation: absolute difference (AD)  +  census transform (CT) The cost aggregation: bilateral filter is used to adapte weight according the slanted support window in disparity space The post processing: outlier detection, outlier filling and refinement of disparities
+The cost computation: absolute difference (AD)  +  census transform (CT).

+The cost aggregation: bilateral filter is used to adapte weight according the slanted support window in disparity space.

+The post processing: outlier detection, outlier filling and refinement of disparities.

 ## Compliation
 The code is a Visual Studio 2010 project on Windows x64 platform.
 To build the project, you need to configure OpenCV. (>=version 2.4.6).
 The code requires no platform-dependent libraries.
 Thus, it is easy to compile it on other platforms with OpenCV.